witnet/documentation/docs/try/run-a-node.md

 run the Docker image with `docker run --network=host` so as to allow `witnet-rust` to bind to the IP of the host.

+To check if the port is correctly opened, you can telnet your external IP with `telnet "IP" 21337` from the Internet.
+You should see an incoming connection on the logs for which the handshake timeouts.

 ## What about Witnet data requests?

 As soon as your node is synced, it will be able to start resolving data